Joey Eschrich

 -

-He has coedited a number of books of science fiction, nonfiction, and art, including The Climate Action Almanac (2024), supported by a grant from the ClimateWorks Foundation; Cities of Light (2021), a collaboration with the U.S. National Renewable Energy Laboratory; The Weight of Light (2019), supported by a grant from the U.S. National Science Foundation; Future Tense Fiction (Unnamed Press, 2019); and Visions, Ventures, Escape Velocities (2017), supported by a grant from NASA.
-He has coedited two essay collections: Imagining Transmedia (MIT Press, 2024) and The Rightful Place of Science: Frankenstein (Consortium for Science, Policy and Outcomes, 2017).
+He has co-edited a number of books of science fiction, nonfiction, and art, including Climate Imagination (MIT Press, 2025) and The Climate Action Almanac (2024), supported by a grant from the ClimateWorks Foundation; Our Radioactive Neighbors (2025), supported by the U.S. Department of Energy; Sound Systems (2025), supported by the Sphinx Organization and the Flinn Foundation; Cities of Light (2021), a collaboration with the U.S. National Renewable Energy Laboratory; The Weight of Light (2019), supported by the U.S. National Science Foundation; Future Tense Fiction (Unnamed Press, 2019); and Visions, Ventures, Escape Velocities (2017), supported by NASA.
+He has co-edited two essay collections: Imagining Transmedia (MIT Press, 2024) and The Rightful Place of Science: Frankenstein (Consortium for Science, Policy and Outcomes, 2017).

-He cohosts the podcast interview series The Imagination Desk and edits Imaginary Papers, a quarterly newsletter about science fiction worldbuilding, futures thinking, and imagination.
-He hosts CSI Skill Tree, which explores and celebrates how video games envision the future and build rich, thought-provoking worlds, and from 2012 through 2021, he hosted the Science Fiction TV Dinner event series.
+He edits Imaginary Papers, a quarterly newsletter about science fiction worldbuilding, futures thinking, and imagination, and hosts CSI Skill Tree, which explores and celebrates how video games envision the future and build rich, thought-provoking worlds.
+From 2012 through 2021, he hosted the Science Fiction TV Dinner event series.

-His writing has appeared in Slate, Zócalo Public Square, and Locus Magazine; in the peer-reviewed journals Men and Masculinities, Bulletin of Science, Technology & Society, Science and Engineering Ethics, Journal of Bioethical Inquiry, and Music, Sound, and the Moving Image; and the book Science Fiction and the Dismal Science (McFarland & Company, 2019).
+His writing has appeared in Slate, Literary Hub, Zócalo Public Square, Locus Magazine, and the British Science Fiction Association's magazine Vector; in the scholarly journals Men and Masculinities, Bulletin of Science, Technology & Society, Science and Engineering Ethics, Journal of Bioethical Inquiry, Information, Communication & Society, and Music, Sound, and the Moving Image; and in the book Science Fiction and the Dismal Science (McFarland & Company, 2019).
 He served as a guest editor for the winter 2021 issue of SFRA Review, the journal of the Science Fiction Research Association.

 He earned his master’s degree in Gender Studies in 2011 from ASU’s School of Social Transformation, and his bachelor’s degree in Film and Media Studies in 2008 from ASU’s Barrett, the Honors College and College of Liberal Arts and Sciences.